nesl/CMActivities-DataSet/README.md

 # CMActivities-DataSet

 ## More details about the dataset
 See the following publication for more details on the data processing and collection process.
 Please cite the following paper when using the dataset.
-We have provided the sample training scripts.
+We have provided the sample training scripts to show the usage of the dataset along with the model architectures.

 ```
 @inproceedings{xing2018enabling,